 When a family attempts to perform an intervention without professional help, it may quickly go off the rails because there is no third-party mediator.
 Some people at the intervention may begin to blame the addict or others and use words that are attacking people, rather than being supportive and understanding.
 Knowing what to say and how to say it is essential, but it also takes a trained professional to ensure those involved with the intervention remain focused.
 Emotions run high, and the drug-addicted individual may become emotional along with those involved with the intervention.
 All this emotion tends to lead to hostility, which quickly turns into family and friends arguing.
 The point of the intervention is to save the life of the addict and not re-hash old arguments.

 Reducing the hostility in the room is vital, especially when it comes to talking about drug rehabilitation.
 For example, a family may have organized a drug rehab center through TRICARE insurance.
 The drug-addicted person is going to be admitted to treatment immediately, and the TRICARE drug rehab program is prepared for the admission after the intervention.
 Helping the drug-addicted person understand they are going to treatment right away does not work if there is unnecessary hostility within the room.
 Before the intervention takes place, those involved are prepared and given a role to play.
-Everyone has a script and something to read, and the interventionist keeps the entire process moving forward.
+Everyone has a script and something to read, with a professional family interventionist the entire keeps process moving forward.

 Typically, family intervention is successful, but there are times where it may not work.
 When the family has exhausted all avenues and nothing they are saying is having any effect—they would now then present the consequences to the drug-addicted person.
 These are consequences if they do not attend treatment at that moment.
 Usually, it is something that the drug-addicted individual could not live without out and places everything in perspective.
 For example, they could be kicked out of the house, not allowed to see their children, lose their job, or no longer have a source of income from the family.
 However, if the addict does still say no, the interventionist continues to work with the family.
 When the family follows through with the consequences and does not waiver, their loved one will come around to the idea of treatment, and the interventionist is there to help.